vsoch/scif/docs/tutorials/tutorial-quick-start.md

 ```
 docker run vanessa/scif help hello-world-env
 This is the help section for hello-world-env!
 This app
 does not have anything other than an environment installed.
 It just defines the environment variable `OMG=TACOS`.
 Try issuing
 a command to the scif entrypoint to echo this variable:

-        # Local installation
 scif exec hello-world-env echo [e]OMG

-        # Docker image example
 docker run vanessa/scif exec hello-world-env echo [e]OMG
 [hello-world-env] executing /bin/echo $OMG
 TACOS
 ```

+And you see a hasty help message that I wrote for the module `hello-world-env` telling you how to run it.
+We will do that soon.

 ### Inspect